Constraints on Neutrino Mass and Light Degrees of Freedom in Extended Cosmological Parameter Spaces: Methodology

 The impact of early dark energy on the considered observables mainly comes through increasing the expansion rate and in shifting the matter-radiation equality to a later epoch~\cite{DorRob,Joudaki:2011nw,Reichardt:2011fv,Calabrese:2011hg}.
 We can use the CMB to constrain an EDE model via its effects on $\{z_{\rm{eq}}, \theta_s, \theta_d\}$, while the improvement from BAO and SN distance measurements are modest, as the expansion rate in a model with EDE is designed to masquerade that of models with late-time ($z \lesssim 1$) dark energy~\cite{DorRob,Joudaki:2011nw}.
 For our EDE model we fix the sound speed $c_s = 1$, while other choices have been explored in Refs.~\cite{dePutter:2010vy,Reichardt:2011fv}.

-For the "vanilla$+w_0 +\sum{m_{\nu}} +\Omega_k +\sum{m_{\nu}} +\Omega_e +\nrun$"), Planck constraints on $\sumnu$ and $\neff$ only degrade by 10\% and 20\%, respectively.
+For the ``vanilla$+w_0 +\sum{m_{\nu}} +\Omega_k +\sum{m_{\nu}} +\Omega_e +\nrun$"), Planck constraints on $\sumnu$ and $\neff$ only degrade by 10\% and 20\%, respectively.
 This is because the CMB temperature power spectrum achieves a factor of 6 improvement in the constraint on the EDE density at $\sigma(\Omega_e) = 0.0087$ (which only improves by 5\% in the full analysis), removing much of the degeneracy with other parameters obtained from the CMB.
 Expectedly, the orientation of error ellipses for Planck and present data in Figs.~\ref{fig:nuw},~\ref{fig:omkrun},~\ref{fig:ede} match for parameters that are mainly constrained by the CMB $(T, E)$, while they differ for parameters, such as $w$, for which the CMB temperature and E-mode polarization provide inferior constraints.

-Moreover, we allow for the primordial helium abundance to vary in "vanilla$+\neff +Y_p$", where the $1\sigma$ constraints on $\{\neff,\sumnu,Y_p\}$ are at the level of $\{0.25,0.14 {\rm{eV}},0.015\}$.
-In the extended space~"vanilla$+\neff +w +\nrun +\sum{m_{\nu}} +\Omega_e +\nrun +\Omega_k$."
+Moreover, we allow for the primordial helium abundance to vary in ``vanilla$+\neff +Y_p$", where the $1\sigma$ constraints on $\{\neff,\sumnu,Y_p\}$ are at the level of $\{0.25,0.14 {\rm{eV}},0.015\}$.
+In the extended space~``vanilla$+\neff +w +\nrun +\sum{m_{\nu}} +\Omega_e +\nrun +\Omega_k$."

-In extensions of the standard cosmological model, the derived amplitude of linear matter fluctuations $\sigma_8$ is found consistent with low-redshift cluster abundance measurements to within $1\sigma$, and the spectral index agrees with unity to within 1 to 2 $\sigma$.
+In extensions of the standard cosmological model that minimally allow for nonzero neutrino masses and additional light degrees of freedom, the derived amplitude of linear matter fluctuations $\sigma_8$ is found consistent with low-redshift cluster abundance measurements to within $1\sigma$, and the spectral index agrees with unity to within 1 to 2 $\sigma$.
 Moreover, larger values of the dark matter density are preferred, as $\Omega_c h^2$ generally lives around $0.13 \pm 0.01$.
 When allowing the primordial helium abundance to vary as a free parameter, we consistently find $1\sigma$ agreements with estimates from observations of low-metallicity extragalactic H~II~regions.